7 items that didn't make the cut as registry must-haves

 Playpens with changing table and napping inserts

 This is another must-have that would have been if it wasn't free, this time through the Future Moms program that a lot of employer health insurance companies provide.
 You have the option of this or a free car seat.
 Your choice, but we love having upstairs and downstairs changing solutions.

 I didn’t want to give people permission to go crazy.
 I stand by that decision.
 Plus our son’s favorite toys are only between $5 and $10 at TJ Maxx.
 They are noisemakers attached to plush stuffed animals we cleverly call Mr. Frog, Mr. Octopus and Mr. Toucan.

 4 moms mamaRoo

-This is a fancy automatic rocker that's supposed to soothe the fussiest of babies for the affordable cost of about $220.
-Just as you could probably guess, Honeycomb moms call BS.
+This is a fancy automatic rocker that's supposed to soothe the fussiest of babies.
+Just as you could have probably guessed, Honeycomb moms call BS.
 "It's overpriced, and the mobile doesn't even move on its own," Jerusha said.

 Honeycomb mom Judea Dee-Steele said she bought the rocker for her youngest, Wrylee (Minx), and the newness wore off pretty quickly.